ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/FacetedSearch2/INSTALL.md

 * Composer
 * MediaWiki 1.43.x (LTS)
 * SMW 6.x (optional)
-* Apache SOLR server v8.30+
+* Apache SOLR server v8.30+ or ElasticSearch v9.0+

 You can set up your own Solr server.
-Please use the SOLR-schema given in: solr-config.zip (tested with Solr 8.30)
+Please use the SOLR-schema given in:
+`solr-8-config.zip` (tested with Solr 8.30).
+For ElasticSearch the schema is created automatically.

 ## Installation Instructions